mattbrothers/guide_to_algorithms/README.md

 1. 6 is the lowest (and only term)
 2. 6 itself is a coefficient of the constant term, thus it gets reduced to 1.

-So the time complexity for the function above is **O(1) or constant time**.
+So the time complexity of the function above is **O(1) or constant time**.

 ---

 What does O(1) time mean?
-Well it means the amount of operations the algorithm takes to execute as the input scales remains constant.
-This makes sense, because no matter how large the input array gets, the function ```printFirstLast``` will still take roughly the same time to execute.
+Well, it means the amount of operations the algorithm takes to execute as the input scales remains constant.
+This makes sense because no matter how large the input array gets, the function ```printFirstLast``` will still take roughly the same time to execute.

-Lets get some more practice looking at the following 10 totals and reduce it to the magnitude order for Big-O. You may have to look up some power laws.
-Also check out [Big-O Cheetsheet](http://bigocheatsheet.com/) if you are unsure how logarithmic terms compare to other terms.
+Let's get some more practice looking at the following 10 totals and reduce it to the magnitude order for Big-O. You may have to look up some power laws.
+Also, check out [Big-O Cheetsheet](http://bigocheatsheet.com/) if you are unsure how logarithmic terms compare to other terms.

 ```
 PROBLEM SET 1:
-Reduce the following to it Big-O magnitude:
+Reduce the following to it's Big-O magnitude:
 1) 5 + N
 2) N + N^2
 3) 15N + 13N